rishikasikhakolli/mgt3745-hw1/PROBLEM.md

 **The tool I already assumed:** *Beli*

 **What would have to be true for it to be justified:** *The tool I assumed is not necessarily related to travel, but food.
 It does similar things, casual food sharing, short reviews, mostly your friends are seeing your reviews and reacting to them.
-However, they inherently have different purposes.*
+However, they inherently have different purposes.
+The ranking system is something I mainly was considering as Beli being very similar, as well as short-form reviews.*

 ---